 Most cats poop at least once a day, and cat stool is a great indicator of your kitty's state of health.
 It can tell you if she's experiencing a blockage or an underlying illness, or if her cat food isn't agreeing with her.

 By familiarizing yourself with what "good poop" looks like, you can ensure that you're equipped to recognize when her stool doesn't seem normal.

 Healthy vs. Unhealthy Cat Poop: What to Look For

-Healthy poop is generally malleable (like modeling clay: not too soft, not too hard) and shaped like a Tootsie Roll.
+Healthy poop is generally malleable (like modeling clay: not too soft, not too hard).
 This is considered the gold standard for poop: Your kitty is passing her stool normally.
 Healthy stool is dark brown in color, but not too dark, as blackish poop can mean blood in the stool.
 Poop that is too light also may indicate a more serious issue like liver disease as it can be an indication that there is complete obstruction of the bile duct.

 Small, hard balls of poop are considered abnormal and unhealthy because they can be an indicator of constipation.
 This is a serious issue for cats because it may indicate problematic health concerns like neurological or metabolic conditions or a colon obstruction, notes International Cat Care.
 According to Wag!, the fact that your cat is constipated may also indicate that she is dehydrated.
 You should definitely call your vet if your cat passes small, hard balls of stool.